AKSW/LLM-Sparql-Results-2024/README.md

 ## Results for 4 SPARQL SELECT query related task types:

-* (SparqlSyntaxFixing)[SparqlSyntaxFixing]: Fixing syntax errors in SPARQL SELECT queries
+* [SparqlSyntaxFixing](SparqlSyntaxFixing): Fixing syntax errors in SPARQL SELECT queries
-* (Text2Sparql)[Text2Sparql]: Generate SPARQL SELECT queries from textual questions
+* [Text2Sparql](Text2Sparql): Generate SPARQL SELECT queries from textual questions
-* (Text2Answer)[Text2Answer]: Generate the answer for a textual question with a given knowledge graph
+* [Text2Answer](Text2Answer): Generate the answer for a textual question with a given knowledge graph
-* (Sparql2Answer)[Sparql2Answer]: Generate the answer for a SPARQL SELECT query with a given knowledge graph
+* [Sparql2Answer](Sparql2Answer): Generate the answer for a SPARQL SELECT query with a given knowledge graph

 ## Files generated for each run: